Backbone81/membership/README.md

 - Gossip about a member is always gossipped to that member with priority to allow quicker corrections of false suspects.
 - A graceful shutdown will propagate the failure of the node shutting down, reducing the detection time.
 - Zero memory allocations during normal operation.
+- The number of members targeted by a direct ping during each protocol period is dynamically adjusted according to the gossip messages waiting to be disseminated.
+With more messages in the queue a higher direct ping member count can help with disseminating those messages faster.

 ## Mechanic